Bats & the Ecosystem

 An early symptom of rabies in bats (and other animals) is unusual friendliness.
 Normally unsocial animals may approach people and nocturnal animals may be active in the daytime (keep in mind, though, some daytime activity is normal; especially when nocturnal animals are feeding their young)

-Other symptoms rabid bats may exhibit include, appearing disoriented, wandering aimlessly, inability to fly or lying on the ground.
+Other symptoms rabid bats may exhibit include, appearing disoriented, wandering aimlessly, inability to fly, or lying on the ground.

 Due to the nature of bat bites, which are small and can go unnoticed, evaluating exposure to rabid bats is different than other mammals.
-It is better to considered yourself exposed and seek treatment if you have come in direct contact and cannot rule out a bite or have been in an enclosed space with a bat where the level of contact is uncertain (a bat in your room while you were sleeping).
+It is better to consider yourself exposed and seek treatment if you have come in direct contact and cannot rule out a bite or have been in an enclosed space with a bat where the level of contact is uncertain (a bat in your room while you were sleeping).

 Protecting Yourself and Your Family

 I hope I do not sound contradictory after telling you not to fear bats, then proceeding to talk about rabies.
 My wish is to equip you with the knowledge you need to protect yourself, while also easing misguided fear surrounding these incredible creatures.

 Rabies is avoidable, especially if you follow these few simple steps:

 - Never approach or handle a bat (or any wildlife).
 Teach children this as well.